Medically reviewed by Drugs.com. Last updated on Aug 23, 2022.

 - Inability to move the joint

-Shoulder dislocation may also cause numbness, weakness or tingling near the injury, such as in your neck or down your arm.
-The muscles in your shoulder may spasm from the disruption, often increasing the intensity of your pain.
+Shoulder dislocation can also cause numbness, weakness or tingling near the injury, such as in the neck or down the arm.
+The muscles in the shoulder might spasm, which can increase the pain.

 When to see a doctor